-Growing up is one of the hardest jobs we will ever have.
-It's even harder if your brain isn't developing at the same speed as your friends and classmates, or if your brain just works a little differently.
+Growing up is difficult for all children.
+It’s even more challenging if a child’s brain isn't developing at the same speed as their friends and classmates, or if their brain just works a little differently.

 If you are looking for assistance with a mental health concern, please contact our Department of Psychiatry.

 CHADD: Children and Adults with Attention Deficit Disorders

 Provides education advocacy and support for children and adults with attention deficit/hyperactivity disorder (AD/HD).

 One ADD Place

 Good source of various information on Asperger's Syndrome.

 OASIS - Online Asperger Syndrome Information & Support

 Their Web site offers information on all aspects of Asperger's Syndrome.

 Site offers information on support resources, links, and more.